 Combining opera, drama and ballet, The Royal Danish Theatre has long been considered the cultural heart of Copenhagen.
 Danish theatrical tradition can be traced back to the 18th century and Ludvig Holberg’s comedy series in the Commediehuus (Comedy House) in Lille Grønnegade.
 Inspired by its success a group of 12 actors, including 1 female and 2 male dancers decided to form a company in 1748.
 Initially funded by the monarchy, one century later (around 1849) its control passed on to the State.

 The Theatre has always stood at Kongens Nytorv but it was shaped by several renovations throughout the years.
-The original smaller theatre made room for a new one designed by Danish architect Jens Vilhelm Dahlerup in 1874.
+The original smaller theatre gave room to a new one designed by Danish architect Jens Vilhelm Dahlerup in 1874.
 This building, together with an adjacent section added in 1931, is now known as Gamle Scene (Old Stage) and houses Ballet including studios, administration offices and workshops.
 Opera and Theatre now occupy special purpose-built premises, respectively, the New Copenhagen Opera House and the New Royal Danish Playhouse but the 3 art forms are still connected by the same governing body, The Royal Danish Theatre.

 The Company